arlandfran/the-beginners-gambit/README.md

 ![Color Pallette](assets/img/colors.png)

 The white and black are used for background and text.
-The indigo is utilised for accenting UI components and providing color to various states such as `:hover` and `:active`.
+The indigo is utilised for accenting UI components and providing color to various element states like `:hover` and `:active`.

 > The colors used are compliant with WCAG guidelines for color contrast, with all colors (excluding white) achieving level AAA contrast against a white background.